jc7447/BetterDynAdmin-wiki/Dash.md

 # Result filtering

 You can save part of a result to a variable.
 There are two ways : either save a single value, or a set:

+*Note: it's sometimes simpler to save the whole result to a variable, and then access part of it when needed.
+The full result is saved as a JS object*

 ## Single value: